Earn your next badge with some help from the New-York Historical Society!

 Scout Group Visit Policies and Procedures:

 Private scout programs allow you to pick the day and program for your troop.
-All New-York Historical Society Museum-based Scouting programs satisfy requirements towards select badge fulfillment.
+All New-York Historical Society Museum-based Cub Scout troop programs satisfy requirements towards select badge fulfillment.
 Advance registration is required.

 - Field trips cost a flat rate of $150.
 Payment must be received to make a reservation.
 We accept credit cards and checks.

 - Field trips can include New York Story, a dynamic 20-minute film covering 400 years of history.
-Recommended for second graders and above
+The film is recommended for second graders and above.

 - The completion of each program will entitle scouts to a New-York Historical Patch!
 Patches are available for purchase at the Museum Store.
 The cost per patch is $4.